The story of the development of Downtown Lafayette

 1884 – Vermilionville becomes Lafayette, LA

 Between 1850 and 1880 the town of Vermilionville grew from a population of 173 people to a total of 866 people.
 During that same time period, the population of Lafayette Parish grew from 6,547 to 13,235 people.
 In June of 1877 the first professional medical group formed in Lafayette.
 Its members were Dr. E. F Beauchamps, President, and Drs.
 Mudd, Hopkins, Francez, Lyons, Courtney, Scranton, Guidry, Lusby, Blades, Prejean and Cunningham.
-The group included other doctors from several neighboring communities and indicated that Vermilionville was moving toward firmly establishing itself as a major growth center in the Attakapas country.
-1n 1859, Lafayette built its third parish courthouse for $8900, which served the parish until 1929.
+The group included other doctors from several neighboring communities.
+This and other factors indicated that Vermilionville was quickly moving toward establishing itself as a major growth center in the Attakapas region.
+1n 1859, Lafayette built its third parish courthouse for $8,900.
+It served the parish until 1929.

 In 1884, the town of Vermilionville changed its name to Lafayette, Louisiana.
 It had grown to 2,106 people based on the Census of 1890, which was more than double the population from the previous Census in 1880.
 There are a few buildings that were downtown at that time that still exist today.
 Those structures are:

-At the William Brandt House was considered “the edge of town”, and in 1856, it was incorporated into Vermilionville as the first added development, Mills Addition.
-It quickly became a thriving upscale suburb of Downtown, as was the area on Garfield Street between Jefferson and Johnston Streets, called Mansion Row.
+The William Brandt House at West Congress and Madison Streets was considered “the edge of town”, and in 1856, incorporated into Vermilionville as the first added development, Mills Addition was developed.
+It quickly became a thriving upscale suburb of Downtown.
+So was area on Garfield Street between Jefferson and Johnston Streets, called Mansion Row.
 Everything else was rural, agricultural land.

 Between 1835 and 1850, Vermilionville enjoyed a prosperous economy resulting mainly from the increasing immigrations, the many small plantations that encouraged the healthy growth of an urban middle class and the fertile land that sustained the growing population.
 Growth slowed during the Yellow Fever epidemic of 1853 and due to the Civil War and reconstruction period that followed between 1861 and 1870.

-The Industrial Revolution spurred economic growth in most parts of the civilized world in the late 1800s.
+In the 1880s, the Industrial Revolution spurred economic growth in most parts of the civilized world.
 The arrival of the steam locomotive to Vermilionville in 1880, propelled the town from a small frontier village to a fast-growing center of commerce and distribution.
 Vermilionville became the town of “Lafayette” in 1884.
 Between 1870 and 1890 Lafayette’s population grew from 777 to 2106.
 By 1900 the town had 3314 people.

-Before 1900, everything outside of downtown beyond University Ave., Simcoe St., and Johnston Street was rural, agricultural land.
-There were small plantations belonging to the descendants of the recipients of the original Spanish land grants and a few immigrants who purchased property after the Civil War.
-Small plantations were owned by families with the names of Mouton, Girard, Daigle, Broussard, Martin, Breaux, Billeaud, Reeves, Crow, Creighton, Beraud, Bernard, Leblanc, and Montgomery, to name only a few.)
+Before 1900, everything outside of downtown beyond University Ave Simcoe St., and Johnston Street was rural, agricultural land.
+There were small plantations belonging to the descendants of the recipients of the original Spanish land grants and others who purchased property after the Civil War.
+Small plantations were owned by families with the names of Mouton, Girard, Daigle, Broussard, Martin, Breaux, Billeaud, Reeves, Crow, Creighton, Beraud, Bernard, Leblanc, and Montgomery, to name only a few.

-Southwestern Louisiana Industrial Institute (SLII) was founded in 1900 which spurred Lafayette’s population growth again.
-Many people moved from rural agricultural occupations to urban businesses connected with SLII, the railroad, distribution services, and selling products and services to Lafayette’s growing population.
+Southwestern Louisiana Industrial Institute (SLII) was founded in 1898, which spurred Lafayette’s population growth again.
+Many people moved from rural, agricultural occupations to businesses connected with SLII, the railroad, distribution services, and selling products and services to Lafayette’s growing population and beyond.

 The wave of construction that occurred after 1900, evidence of Lafayette’s fast growth can be seen today in the following buildings remaining from that time period: